Outfit8TSB/Outfit8TSB.github.io/README.md

-# rplace.live - An open source faithful recreation of r/place
+# rplace.live - An open source faithful recreation of r/place (used for testing January 1st)

 This site aims to be as similar to the april fools r/place event, where users were given a 2000x2000px canvas, allowing anyone to place a single pixel on it at a time.